Esri/di-utility-network-export-subnetwork-by-rest/README.md

 ## Limitations
 1. Utility Networks that are stored in file geodatabase or mobile geodatabases are out of scope.
 2. No filters or validation were made for Subnetworks where ```ISDIRTY = 1```.
-If an attempt was made to exporty a dirty subnetwork, the JSON return on the Export Subnetwork HTTPCaller will return the following error code and message:
+If an attempt was made to export a dirty subnetwork, the JSON return on the Export Subnetwork HTTPCaller will return the following error code and message:
  ```
   "extendedCode": -2147208457, "message": "Dirty subnetwork cannot be exported.",
  ```